 - Wear comfortable nursing clothes: Of course my absolute favorite nursing brand is Lottie Life!!!
 It’s so easy to wear and nurse with, SUPER comfortable and perfect for traveling!
 You definitely want to wear something that will make breastfeeding easily accessible for your babe whenever they need it.

-There have been times when I’ve worn a shirt that’s difficult to nurse in and it makes it so frustrating, especially when the baby is crying and I can’t nurse them quickly enough.
-I also recommend layers or a nursing shawl, especially if you are traveling to cultures that are super conservative and may be sensitive to seeing too much skin.
+There have been times when I’ve worn a shirt that’s difficult to nurse in.
+It makes it so frustrating, especially when the baby is crying and I can’t nurse them quickly enough.
+I also recommend layers or a nursing shawl, especially if you are traveling to cultures that are more sensitive to seeing too much skin.
 When we were in Israel and Jordan, I was always conscious to bring a shawl and cover myself and the baby when he nursed.
-Although I understand that there is a big movement these days to normalize breastfeeding, I also want to be sensitive to whatever cultures we are in,regardless of whether I agree or disagree with their cultural practices.
+Although I understand that there is a big movement these days to normalize breastfeeding, I also want to be sensitive to whatever cultures we are in.

 - Bring a manual breast pump: I would definitely recommend bringing your breast pump if you are traveling by car.
 There are numerous times when we are on a road trip and baby needs to eat but it is inconvenient to stop and nurse.
 In those cases, I will quick pump a bottle of milk to give my baby in their car seat so we won’t have to stop as often.
 It is definitely a time saver!